How To Develop A Relationship Based On Love And Respect

 Why Respect Matters

-When you fail to respect your partner, you bar the way from getting honest respect from them in return.
-Your failure creates an environment in which your partner can't be their best.
+When you fail to respect your partner, you prevent yourself from getting honest respect from them in return.
+Your failure creates an environment where your partner can't be their best.
 Just as important, you put yourself in that same environment, where love is more like a disease and a burden to both of you.

 - Giving you an emotionally safe space